What is Paint Protection Film?

 Whether you have a vintage collector car, a luxury vehicle, or just bought a brand new ride, the last thing you want to deal with is rock chips, minor scratches, or other forms of damage that can affect the resale value of your vehicle.

-Paint protection film (PPF) is a transparent film with self healing properties that can go over any painted surface of your car’s exterior.
+Yes, Paint protection film (PPF) is definitely worth it!
+PPF is a transparent film with self healing properties that can go over any painted surface of your car’s exterior.
 It reduces the risk of damage to your car’s paint job, such as light scratches, rock chips, chemical stains, bug splatter, or hard water spots and swirl marks.

 Car owners used to protect the front end of their vehicles with material such as leather—not the best look!
 Now, technology has advanced enough that a “clear bra” can be applied to the front end of the car, protecting the headlights, front bumper, side mirrors, fenders, and even the grille.